min2ha/ukwa-site/content/target/60805/index.en.md

   "subject": "Brexit"
 }

-# First Division Association: General Secretary Dave Penman: We will always stand up for civil service impartiality - now ministers must do the same

 FDA General Secretary Dave Penman defends the civil service against accusations by eurosceptic ministers that they are working to frustrate Brexit.